hooroo/http_api_tools/README.md

 ## Contributing

-This gem is currently being used exclusively by Places Api and Places Web.
-Any changes should be validated against these applications and have specs written to validate behaviour.

 ### A note on performance
 Performance is critial for this gem so any changes must be made with this in mind.
 There is a basic performance spec for serialization that dumps some timings and creates a profile report in `reports/profile_report.html`.